scott-m-king/Time-Journal/README.md

 ## User Stories
 **Phase 1**
-- As a user, I want to be able to create/edit categories for where I spend my time
+- As a user, I want to be able to create/edit/delete categories for where I spend my time
-- As a user, I want to be able to create/edit journal entries for my activities with timestamps and amount of time spent
+- As a user, I want to be able to create/edit/delete journal entries with timestamps and amount of time spent
 - As a user, I want to be able to categorize my journal entries based on the ones I created
 - As a user, I want to be able to view a full log of my journal entries and categories